 Describe any changes to lead agency regulations, enforcement mechanisms, or other lead agency policies addressing health and safety based on the annual review and assessment.
-The creation of a unit to investigate unregulated child care, as required by SB 706, kicked off in March 2020, prior to FY23.
-But they have continued to expand the size of their team and their impact through proactive searching of unregulated programs and community engagement activities.
-The minimum standard rules required by SB 569 were adopted in March 2021.
-In March 2023, CCR adopted multiple new rules as part of our required 6-year comprehensive review.
-The rule additions or revisions with the greatest impact on the health and safety of children include:
+In September 2024, CCR adopted new water safety rules as part of our implementation of HB 59 from the 88th legislative session.
+The rule additions with the greatest impact on the health and safety of children include: